 Icons are differentiated by different platforms to consider the different types of users (such as authors and examinees).
 The Authoring Platform icons are created based on material design icons.
 The Exam Platform icons are designed by myself based on the reference pictures that doctors provide.

-Icons for the Authoring Platform
+Icons for the Content Creation Platform

 Icons for the Exam Platform